Varig: Acquisition of Varig

 VRG Linhas Aéreas S/A was fully integrated in Gol Linhas Aéreas.

-On 21 July 2006, the "new" Varig canceled all its flights, except for Rio de Janeiro-São Paulo shuttle service, which remained in operation through an agreement with "old" Varig.
+On 21 July 2006, the "new" Varig canceled all its flights, except for Rio de Janeiro–São Paulo shuttle service, which remained in operation through an agreement with "old" Varig.
 On 28 July 2006, "new" Varig announced that it would cut 60% of its staff.

 Between September and November 2006, "new" Varig announced its intentions to gradually resume some international and domestic flights.
 On 14 December 2006, the National Civil Aviation Agency of Brazil issued the final certificate to "new" Varig, making it fully operational.
 Soon after the certificate was granted, orders for 16 aircraft were announced, to bring the fleet to 31 aircraft and the operational agreement with "old" Varig expired.

 On 28 March 2007, Gol Airlines purchased "new Varig" (VRG Linhas Aéreas) for US$320 million, and announced that VRG Linhas Aéreas, the operator of the brand VARIG, would continue to operate under its original name.
 The transaction was completed on 9 April 2007.

 The new owner radically restructured the fleet, the network, eliminated the First Class cabin from the aircraft, and gradually transformed the brand Varig into the arm of Gol Group specialized in international scheduled and charter medium and long-haul destinations.
 On 23 October 2007, Varig's new corporate image was unveiled, stressing the orange colour of Gol.

-On 29 September 2008 Gol was merged into VRG Linhas Aéreas and thus VRG Linhas Aéreas became an airline with two different brands: Varig and Gol.
+On 29 September 2008, Gol was merged into VRG Linhas Aéreas and thus VRG Linhas Aéreas became an airline with two different brands: Varig and Gol.
 As a consequence, on mid-April 2009, Varig's booking systems were integrated into Gol's and the Smiles frequent flyer program was reformulated to include Gol.
 In June 2009, "new" Varig ceased to operate its own flights and started to use Gol's flight numbers.

-From 2006 to 2009 "new" Varig was obliged by contract to purchase a minimum of 140 hours/month of services from "old" Varig.
+From 2006 to 2009, "new" Varig was obliged by contract to purchase a minimum of 140 hours/month of services from "old" Varig.
 Therefore, some of VRG Linhas Aéreas flights operated with Gol flight numbers were actually flown with chartered aircraft from Flex Linhas Aéreas.

-Destinations

 Historical fleet

-The fleet list below based on the standard published Varig history.
+The fleet list below is based on the standard published Varig history.

-Airline Affinity Program
+Frequent-flyer program

-Smiles was Varig's Frequent-flyer program until 20 July 2006.
+Smiles was Varig's frequent-flyer program until 20 July 2006.
 Points could be used for services from Varig, its subsidiaries, and its Star Alliance partners including flights, upgrades, holidays, hotel stays and car rentals.
 Smiles was part of the "new Varig" package bought by Gol Airlines.
-All miles were honored and eventually Smiles became Gol's own Frequent Flyer program.
+All miles were honored and eventually Smiles became Gol's own frequent-flyer program.